nathanziarek/nathanziarek.github.io/_posts/2015-08-03-beware-the-shadow-you-cast.md

 ---
 layout: article
 title: Beware the Shadow You Cast
-excerpt: Your influence is bigger than you think.
+snippet: Your influence is bigger than you think.
 permalink: beware-the-shadow-you-cast
 published: true
 author: Nathan Ziarek